 The key is to not limit yourself to only one organization or one specific field.
 Explore your options by gathering sufficient information from these organizations.
 Learn more from their site about their causes and their projects.

 Volunteer opportunities come in so many shapes and sizes.
-Different institutions or organizations that welcome volunteers may include:
+Different institutions or organizations that welcome community involvement may include:

 - Community Theaters and Museums